Piedmont (train): Rolling stock

 All rolling stock has been painted in a blue and silver livery, with red accents, based on the North Carolina state flag.
 The Carolinian uses Amtrak's national red-white-blue livery.

 In August 2019, the Federal Railroad Administration awarded NCDOT up to $76.9 million to purchase 13 new coaches, allowing the replacement of some older cars and an expansion to four daily round trips.
 On May 22, 2020, Senator Thom Tillis announced that NCDOT will receive an $80 million dollar grant to order 13 additional new railcars (for an overall total of 26 new railcars) and 6 new locomotives to replace the remainder of the current fleet.

 By February 2020, nine former circus train cars purchased by NCDOT for $383,000 in 2017 for restoration and use on the Piedmont were stored in Spring Hope, North Carolina.
 The state listed the nine cars for sale in December 2020.
 The cars were not sold; they were damaged by fire on March 10, 2022.
 The five surviving cars were again listed for sale in April 2022.

+In October 2024, NCDOT was awarded federal and matching grants for the purchase of 26 new cars of rolling stock and 6 new engines.
+The new trains and corresponding maintenance facility are expected to begin construction in 2026.

+In January 2025, NCDOT was awarded a $14 million federal grant for adding cafe car service to Piedmont trains.